anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

-  OSCORE keys are not usable indefinitely and need to be set up, for example through an EDHOC key exchange {{-edhoc}}, which may use credentials from trusted authorization server (AS) as described in the ACE EDHOC profile {{-ace-edhoc}}.
+  OSCORE keys are not usable indefinitely and need to be set up, for example through an EDHOC key exchange {{-edhoc}}, which may use credentials from trusted ACE Authorization Server (AS) as described in the ACE EDHOC profile {{-ace-edhoc}}.
   As an alternative to EDHOC,
   keys can be set up by such an AS as described in the ACE OSCORE profile {{-ace-oscore}}.